Bad things happen. Sometimes negative events exact a substantial cost.

 Disability riders on life insurance typically pay less in benefits, have shorter benefit periods, and may have a stricter definition of disability than what you can receive on a standalone disability insurance policy.

-Can I purchase life and disability insurance at the same time?
+Can I buy life and disability insurance together?

 Many carriers offer both life and disability insurance, and many independent agents also provide both policies.

 One of the advantages of applying for both simultaneously is only having to go through one medical exam.
-The results of the same medical exam can be used for the underwriting for the life and disability insurance.
+The results of the same medical exam can be used for underwriting life and disability insurance.

 Though you will still have to fill out two applications, you will only have to track down medical records and other documentation once.
 Instead of going through the application process twice, you only have to deal with it one time.